-English Church Architecture -
+English Church Architecture.

-ELMSWELL, St. John the Baptist (TL 982 636) (March 2004)
+ELMSWELL, St. John the Baptist (TL 982 636),

-(Bedrock: Neogene to Quaternary, Crag Group)
+(Bedrock: Neogene to Quarternary, Crag Group.)

-Stylistic evidence alone is sufficient to show these towers must be by the same hand but supporting evidence is also available in that three of them can be close dated to within a few years of each other.
-Thus the prototype appears to be at Garboldisham where one, John Smyth, left 20 shillings in 1463 "to new tower for stipend of mason in first year of work" (The Buildings of England: Northwest and South Norfolk, by Wilson & Pevsner, pub.
-Yale University Press, 2002), and this seems to have been followed within a decade by the tower at Ixworth, for the date of which there is a positive glut of evidence, including bequests of 1471 & 2, a panel on the southeast buttress bearing the name of Abbot Schot of Bury St. Edmunds, abbot there from 1470-3, and a recorded observation of the eighteenth century antiquarian, Tom Martin, who noted the presence of a glazed brick in the S. wall inscribed with the name of William Dense, abbot of Ixworth Priory from 1467 to c.
-1484 (Pevsner).
-Finally, shortly after this was built, it seems that the tower at Elmswell must have been constructed, for in 1476 Margaret Walter left 40 shillings for the "new tower" here.
-It is also interesting to compare Elmswell's bell-openings with the central nave windows in each side of St. Nicholas chapel, Gipping, five miles (8 km.) to the east, which was once the private chapel of Sir James Tyrell and built at his expense just before or after he was knighted by Edward IV in 1482.
-Both those nave windows and the Elmswell bell-openings are four-light and have segmental arches, flushwork panels running the full height of the lights between the middle pair, and flushwork roundels on either side in the arch heads.
-They are also reminiscent of the bell-openings at St. Edmund's, Southwold, where, in work ascribed to the first decade of the fifteenth century, the middle lights are separated by flushwork buttresses.
-The towers at Badwell Ash, Ixworth and Garboldisham have only two-light bell-openings, but the kinship between these and the tower at Elmswell lies chiefly in their similar bulky construction, their stepped battlements faced with narrow flushwork arches, and, most especially, in the form and position of the flushwork devices on the buttresses and basal friezes.
-Yet compare too the W. windows at Badwell Ash and Elmswell: both are three-light with cinquefoil-cusped intersecting tracery beneath a depressed arch and both are rather too small for the wall in which they are set....
-Or look at the profiles of the diagonal buttresses of these towers, for while there are seven set-offs at Elmswell and only six at Badwell Ash, in each case that is rather too many for the height, making the sections appear rather too short and too shallow.
+Stylistic evidence alone is sufficient to show these towers are by the same hand but documentary evidence is also available for three of them, showing they were built within a few years of each other.
+Thus the prototype appears to be at Garboldisham where one, John Smyth, left 20 shillings in 1463 'to new tower for stipend of mason in first year of work' (quoted by Bill Wilson in the 'Northwest and South Norfolk' volume of The Buildings of England, New Haven & London, Yale University Press, 2002, p.
+348), and this seems to have been followed within a decade by the tower at Ixworth, for the date of which there is a positive glut of evidence, including bequests of 1471 & '72, a panel on the southeast buttress bearing the name of Abbot Schot of Bury St. Edmunds, abbot there from 1470-73 (James Bettley and Nikolaus Pevsner, the 'Suffolk West' volume of The Buildings of England, 2015, p.
+334), and a recorded observation of the eighteenth century antiquarian, Tom Martin, who noted the presence of a glazed brick in the S. wall inscribed with the name of William Dense, abbot of Ixworth Priory from 1467 to c.
+1484.
+Finally, shortly after this was built, it seems that the tower at Elmswell must have been constructed, for in 1476 Margaret Walter left 40 shillings for the 'new tower' here.
+It is also interesting to compare Elmswell's bell-openings with the central nave windows in each side of St. Nicholas's chapel, Gipping, five miles (8 km.) to the east, which was once the private chapel of Sir James Tyrell and built at his expense just before or after he was knighted by Edward IV in 1482.
+Both those nave windows and the Elmswell bell-openings are four-light and have segmental arches and narrow dividing panels running the full height of the lights between the middle pair.
+The towers at Badwell Ash, Ixworth and Garboldisham have only two-light bell-openings, but the kinship between these and the tower at Elmswell lies chiefly in their similarly bulky construction, their stepped battlements faced with narrow flushwork arches, and, most especially, in the form and position of the flushwork devices on the buttresses and basal friezes.
+Yet compare, too, the W. windows at Badwell Ash and Elmswell: both are three-light with cinquefoil-cusped intersecting tracery beneath a depressed arch and both are rather too small for the wall in which they are set....
+Or look at the profiles of the diagonal buttresses of these towers, for while there are seven set-offs at Elmswell and only six at Badwell Ash, in each case that is rather too many for the height of the tower, making the sections appear rather too short and too shallow.
 This, then, is not necessarily great architecture, but it is confident work, apparently by a mason who knew his mind, was happy with his creations, and was ready to reproduce them on request, largely unaltered, from place to place.